”KALEO PHOENIX STRIVES TO CREATE SPACE FOR PEOPLE TO PRACTICE THE WAYS OF JESUS, TOGETHER.

 I graduated with a BA degree in Elementary Education from Rocky Mountain College, but was lured into student ministry and coaching high school basketball shortly after graduation.
 I went on to complete my Masters in Ministry Leadership from Portland Seminary and I am currently working toward my Doctor of Ministry from Fuller Theological Seminary (I love books!).

 Kate and I have been married since 2007, and Kate is currently a resident physician in Emergency Medicine at Maricopa Medical Center in Phoenix.

 In his role as a pastor, he loves engaging with Scripture via story, crafting contemplative sermons, and all the books!
 In his free time you can find him playing basketball (draining 3's), hiking with his wife and dog, or drinking coffee somewhere only a bike ride away.

 All through the Gospels, we witness Jesus sitting at tables surrounded by people.
-Jesus basically ate and drank his way through the Gospels.
+Jesus basically ate and drank His way through the Gospels.
 As apprentices of Jesus we are invited to follow His example by gathering around tables.
 Something as radically ordinary as setting a table can create space for people to experience the love of God and the hospitality of family.